-The Group is exposed to equity price changes arising from equity investments classified as financial assets at FVTOCI and FVTPL (see notes 18 and 19).
+The Group is exposed to equity price changes arising from equity investments classified as financial assets at FVTOCI and FVTPL (see Notes 20 and 21).
 These investments comprised of listed and unlisted companies.

-Listed Investments held in the financial assets at FVTOCI have been chosen based on their longer term growth potential and are monitored regularly for performance against expectations.
+Listed investments held in the financial assets at FVTOCI have been chosen based on their longer term growth potential and are monitored regularly for performance against expectations.
 Given that the volatility of the stock markets may not have a direct correlation with the Group's investment portfolio, it is impractical to determine the impact that the changes in stock market indices would have on the Group's portfolio of equity investments.

-At 31 March 2020, it is estimated that an increase/decrease of 10% (2019: 10%) in the market value of the Group's equity investments classified as financial assets at FVTOCI, with all other variables held constant, would have increased/decreased the Group's other components of consolidated equity by approximately HK\$116,000 (2019: approximately HK\$333,000).
-The analysis is performed on the same basis as 2019.
+At 31 March 2021, it is estimated that an increase/decrease of 10% (2020: 10%) in the market value of the Group's equity investments classified as financial assets at FVTOCI, with all other variables held constant, would have increased/decreased the Group's other components of consolidated equity by approximately HK\$24,000 (2020: approximately HK\$116,000).
+The analysis is performed on the same basis as 2020.

-At 31 March 2020, it is estimated that an increase/decrease of 10% (2019: Nil) in the market value of the Group's equity investments classified as financial assets at FVTPL, with all other variables held constant, would have increased/decreased the Group's profit before income tax and decreased/increased accumulated losses by approximately HK\$301,000.
-As at 31 March 2019, the Group did not have any equity investment classified as financial assets at FVTPL.
+At 31 March 2020, it is estimated that an increase/decrease of 10% in the market value of the Group's equity investments classified as financial assets at FVTPL, with all other variables held constant, would have increased/decreased the Group's profit before income tax and decreased/increased accumulated losses by approximately HK\$301,000.